-You may not claim or carry forward this credit the same year you claim or carry forward the enterprise zone credit or the targeted business credit.
+You may not claim or carry this credit forward the same year you claim or carry forward the enterprise zone credit or the targeted business credit.

-This credit is available for purchases of qualified machinery and equipment and for other qualified expenditures made by individuals and businesses operating in a designated recycling market development zone.
+The credit is available for purchases of qualified machinery and equipment and for other qualified expenditures made by individuals and businesses operating in a designated recycling market development zone.